Skip to main content

 Upgrading

-Workspace admins trigger an upgrade from /settings/billing → “Upgrade to Builder” → Stripe Checkout (hosted, no UI on our side).
+The workspace owner triggers an upgrade from /settings/billing → “Upgrade to Builder” → Stripe Checkout (hosted, no UI on our side).
 On checkout.session.completed, the workspace’s plan flips to builder and the limit table jumps immediately.
+Co-members can see the page but only the owner can start a checkout — billing follows the paying account.
 Plan switching, cancellation, and card updates all happen in the Stripe Customer Portal, also hosted.
-The portal link is on /settings/billing for admins of a paid workspace.
-Enterprise plans are flipped manually by us — there’s no self-serve path.
-Contact us if you need higher caps or a non-Stripe billing arrangement.
+The portal link is on /settings/billing for the owner of a paid workspace.
+Enterprise plans are flipped manually — there’s no self-serve path.
+Email me or DM me on X if you need higher caps or a non-Stripe billing arrangement.

 Reading limits programmatically